 To realize the all-screen iPhone, Apple needs to integrate the front camera and FaceID module into the screen.

-Apple has filed several patents over the years to combine these components and the control panel – something that other manufacturers have tried with similar solutions but have not had the success they hoped for.
-Apple’s latest patent, published by the specialized media, suggests that the company has found a possible solution to this problem.
+Apple has filed several patents over the years to combine these components and the control panel - something that other manufacturers have tried to do with similar solutions but without much success.
+Apple's latest patent, published by the specialized media, suggests that the company has found a possible solution to this problem.

 With the Face ID module, transmitting infrared light through the display is a challenge because this can reduce the reliability and speed of facial recognition.
 Previously, Apple has experimented with selectively disabling pixels to improve light transmission.